akshkr/akashnotes/data/deep_learning/layers_in_deep_learning_1.md

 ![Dropout layer](/data/assets/deep_learning/dropout.png)

-While training without dropout layer, weights of neurons are tuned for specific features providing some specialization.
-If neurons are randomly dropped out of the network during training, the other neurons will have to step in and handle the representation required to make prediction for the missing values.
+While training without a dropout layer, the weights of neurons are tuned for specific features providing some specialization.
+Neurons are randomly dropped out of the network during training, the other neurons will have to step in and handle the representation required to make predictions for the missing values.

 ### Advantages
 - It prevents overfitting.
 - It prevents co-adaption of features i.e. a feature detector is helpful only in context of several other features.
-- combined different networks efficiently.
+- Combines different networks efficiently.

 ### Refereces
 - [Dropout layer](https://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf)